 For example, a mail server will store a huge amount of very small files.
-Lots of those file will be below 2K bytes.
+Lots of those files will be below 2K bytes.
 It is also expected to grow constantly.
 Therefore a mail server is at risk of running out of inodes way before running out of space.

-How inode works?
+How does inode work?

 Now I can list recursively and show the inode information.

-As expected, dir1 and file1 have different inode number.
+As expected, dir1 and file1 have different inode numbers.
 But so does the soft link.
 When you create a soft link, you create a new file.
 In its metadata, it points to the target.
 For every soft link you create, you use one inode.

 ln ../file1 hlink1